Computation of the taut, the veering and the Teichm\"uller polynomials: The veering polynomials

 in $\bigslant{\ZH}{H}$ is $(\mathcal{T}, \pm \alpha, \pm \nu)$ =\texttt{iLLLAQccdffgfhhhqgdatgqdm\_21012210}.
 This is a veering triangulation of the 3-manifold t10133.
 Its lower and upper veering polynomials are up to a unit equal to

 and

-Their greatest common divisor is equal to the taut polynomial $\Theta_{\mathcal{V}}$ of $\mathcal{V}$. \end{proof} The flow graphs of the triangulation from the proof of Proposition \ref{prop:not_equal} are not isomorphic.
-In fact, one of them is planar, and the other is not.
-Interestingly, the veering polynomials of the triangulation from the proof of Proposition \ref{prop:nonisom_graphs} are both (up to a unit) equal to $(1+u)(1-20u+u^2)$, even though its flow graphs are not isomorphic.
+Their greatest common divisor is equal to the taut polynomial $\Theta_{\mathcal{V}}$ of $\mathcal{V}$. \end{proof} \begin{remark}The flow graphs of the triangulation from the proof of Proposition \ref{prop:not_equal} are not isomorphic.
+In fact, one of them is planar, and the other is not. \end{remark} \begin{remark} Recall the veering triangulation of the manifold v2898.
+In the proof of Proposition \ref{prop:nonisom_graphs} we showed that its upper and lower flow graphs are not isomorphic.
+However, its lower and upper veering polynomial are both (up to a unit) equal to \end{remark}

 There are even veering triangulations for which one veering polynomial vanishes and the other does not. \begin{example} We consider the triangulation